zhurui0509/COVID-Forecast-Graph/README.md

 order by ?min_gap
 ```

-6. What is the relation between reported incident cases and citizens spending time at retail and recreation locations (collected by Google) in New York??\
+6. What is the relation between reported incident cases and citizens spending time at retail and recreation locations (collected by Google) in New York?\
 This question can be tested [here](http://stko-roy.geog.ucsb.edu/covid/sparql?savedQueryName=Q6_coviddeath_economic&owner=admin) and below is the specific query.
-The visualization code can be found at <em>[./Question6-Analysis/TimeSeries-Ecomonic-IncidentCases.ipynb](https://github.com/zhurui0509/COVID-Forecast-Graph/blob/main/Question6-Analysis/TimeSeries-Ecomonic-IncidentCases.ipynb)</em>
+The visualization code can be found in a Jupyter Notebook at <em>[./Question6-Analysis/TimeSeries-Ecomonic-IncidentCases.ipynb](https://github.com/zhurui0509/COVID-Forecast-Graph/blob/main/Question6-Analysis/TimeSeries-Ecomonic-IncidentCases.ipynb)</em>
 ```
 SELECT distinct ?time ?groundtruth_value ?val_econ where {